Ayushburman/Health-Guide/Dalystreak.md

 Guide to
 the right
 time, way,
+and item to4
-and item to eat for general health
+eat for general health
 Right time

 Breakfast within 1-2 hrs of waking